TomNeverCry/testfirst/README.md

-# StockPrice Pridiction based on LSTM
+# StockPrice Prediction based on LSTM
 import numpy as np
 import matplotlib.pyplot as plt import pandas as pd